Harry P. Gamble

 Harry Pollard "Hubby" Gamble Jr. (March 22, 1904 - April 9, 1995) was a college football player, boxer, and attorney.
 He also participated in swimming and gymnastics.
 He then coached all these sports at his high school.
 Gamble was inducted into the Tulane University Athletics Hall of Fame in 1980 and the Greater New Orleans Sports Hall of Fame in 1983.

-Early years
+Early life

 Harry Pollard Gamble, Jr. was born on March 22, 1904, in New Orleans, Louisiana, the third child of Harry Pollard Gamble, Sr. and Dorothy Edna Brian.

 His father Harry Senior was a politician.
 He played on LSU football teams in 1894–95 and served in the Spanish–American War.
 He was appointed assistant attorney general in the state of Louisiana under Ruffin G. Pleasant.
 Following the Supreme Court ruling on Brown v.
 Board of Education, Gamble Senior devoted himself to the cause of segregation and preservation of state's rights, founding the American Society for the Preservation of State Government and Racial Integrity in 1955.
 Gamble, Jr. described himself and his father as "segregationists up to the hilt."
 His son, Harry P. Gamble III, was a leader in the segregationist Citizens' Council of New Orleans.